YanWittmann/launch-anything/doc/how-to.md

 #### Export / Import tiles and settings

-The tiles and settings are stored in JSON files in the `res/` directory.
-YOu can copy those files to a different instance of the application and directly use them there.
+The tiles and settings are stored in JSON files in the `res` directory.
+You can copy those files to a different instance of the application and directly use them there.

 #### Modify the topmost tile